Summer's Spirit Sighthounds

 • Contact

-Welcome to Summer's Spirit Sighthounds, home to Silken Windhounds, Italian Greyhounds, and a token German Shepherd!
+Welcome to Summer's Spirit Sighthounds, home to some seriously fine hounds!

-Summer's Spirit Sighthounds is a small Kennel located in the North East.
-We focus our efforts on performance sports, i.e., straight racing, lure coursing, and agility, but also dabble in a little showing, slowly working on conformation titles for the Silken Windhounds.
+Summer's Spirit Sighthounds is a small Kennel located in Central Texas.
+We focus our efforts on performance sports, i.e., racing, lure coursing, and agility, but also dabble in a little showing, slowly working on conformation titles for our hounds.

 Picture